Get In Touch

 Offset printing is based on the principle that water and grease do not mix.
 The offset technique employs a metal plate which contains the image to be printed.
 The plates are custom made for each print job and are treated so that certain areas attract ink while other areas attract a water solution which repels ink.

 Most offset presses require a significant amount of “make ready” time to prepare the press before printing actually begins.
 And there is a fair amount of paper waste as the press begins to run in order to get the press “up to color”.
 Proofing on an offset press can be more challenging than digital printing since it’s not economical to ready an offset press for just one printed proof.
 Instead other, more economical devices are used to simulate what the final product will look like.
 Most importantly offset printing has a large front-end loaded cost structure (plates, make ready, paper waste.) which means short runs (low quantities) may have a high per-unit cost.
 But as quantities increase, the unit cost goes down with offset printing.
 Very short runs can be more cost effective with digital printing; while larger quantities are likely to have a lower unit cost with offset printing.
+You can download the Influence Graphics printing guide book printing guide book.
+It will help explain a lot of the printing terminology.
+And be sure to visit our helpful printing tips for helpful information on setting up your print files.

 In contrast, digital presses use a laser to “write” a latent static charge on a rotating drum which then attracts the ink (or toner on some presses) to the drum, applying a different color ink with each rotation.
 Digital presses don’t require the “make ready” that offset presses do and usually the first print out of a digital press is of high quality and therefore have little/no paper waste.
 Digital printing eliminates the numerous and time consuming steps involved in the offset printing process.
 Proofing on a digital press is typically more accurate since the proof is printed using the exact process as will be used on the final press run.
 If you need it fast, digital usually offers a much faster turnaround.